web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browser-compatibility.md

 The usage mode allows more precise control over which core-js polyfills need to be injected.

-When you enable the usage mode, Builder will analyze the source code in the project and determine which polyfills need to be injected.
+When you enable the usage mode, Rsbuild will analyze the source code in the project and determine which polyfills need to be injected.

 For example, the code uses the `Map` object: